 Mainly, a ductless mini split system is the best cooling and heating option for your basement because of the following reasons:

-• Easy installation; No ductwork necessary.
+- Easy installation; No ductwork necessary.
 With a ductless mini split unit, you can practically forget about any ductwork problem.
 In fact, it is an excellent system for single-zone cooling and heating.
-Because you can install it anywhere, a basement application would just entail a very simple installation procedure.
+Because you can install it anywhere, a basement application would just entail a simple installation procedure for your licensed HVAC Technician.
 All you need to do is to install the outdoor compressor unit outside the house and mount the connected indoor air handler inside the basement.
 There would be no extra labor at all except cutting a small wall opening where the refrigerant, power cable, and condensate drain lines will be passed through to connect both units together.

 Solve Your Basement Cooling and Heating Issues with a Ductless Mini Split

 Yes, there will be unique cooling and heating challenges when it comes to air conditioning a basement.
 And you would not be lacking of any options when it comes to finding a system that you can use.

 Most of the time, when ductwork becomes an issue, it is easy to go the route of investing in a separate system.
 By going with the traditional systems, you might find yourself using solutions such as a window air conditioner or a portable cooling system for cooling.
 And to heat the space, you might quickly opt for resistance heating systems.
 That’s right, you can turn to a baseboard heater.
 Or choose an electric heater.
 Or even a furnace.
 In fact, you have an almost limitless options.
 But then, at some point, you will have to ask: Are these really your best options?